janus-idp/backstage-plugins/plugins/rbac/README.md

 g, user:default/<login-id/user-name>, role:default/team_a
 ```

+> Note: Make sure required users/groups are available in catalog as a role cannot be created without users/groups.

-> Note: Even after applying above permissions if the create button is still disabled then please contact your administrator as you might be conditionally restricted to access the create button.
+> Note: Even after ingesting users/groups in catalog and applying above permissions if the create/edit button is still disabled then please contact your administrator as you might be conditionally restricted from accessing the create/edit button.

 - To fetch the permissions from other plugins like `Kubernetes` and `Jenkins` in the Role Form as mentioned [here](https://github.com/janus-idp/backstage-plugins/blob/main/plugins/rbac-backend/docs/permissions.md), add the following configuration in your `app-config.yaml`: